Accountants in Miami are Pushing Innovation? Are You Seeing It?

 40 percent of Accountants in Miami perceive themselves as catalysts for innovation.

-According to a recent AICPA technology survey, 40% of Accountants in Miami perceive themselves as catalysts for innovation for their clients.
-Another 17 percent report that they play a minimal role in helping clients embrace cloud, mobile, and other emerging technologies.
+According to a recent AIAccountant technology survey, 40% of Accountants in Miami perceive themselves as catalysts for innovation for their clients.
+Another 17 percent report that they play a minimal role in helping clients embrace the cloud, mobile, and other emerging technologies.
 I don’t mean to come off as negative, but I simply can’t believe that the numbers are this high.